USGS Benchmarks - The Origin Story

 By this act passed by Congress, the USGS was to manage the task of establishing these permanent monuments in "Indian Lands".
 Earlier that year, designs were being made for triangulation networks planned in the great plains.
 This amounted to the first ever benchmark disks.
 Two designs were made, one for rock and building and the other for soft ground.

 The one made for rock and buildings was a disk 3.5 inches in diameter and 1/4 of an inch thick.
 A 3 inch stem protruded from the bottom.
 This stem would be placed in a drill hole and cemented in.
+These disks were made out of copper and aluminum.

 The one made for soft ground had the same disk was 1 inch think stead of 1/4 of an inch thich.
 This disk was the cap of a pipe 4 feet long.
 At the end of the pipe, the pipe split in half making 2 roots for the benchmark.
 These would be placed so that the disk would be close to ground level, if possible.
 These disks would be made out of copper or aluminum.

-At this point, the bolts had not been completely phased out, still sometimes used as triangulation stations.
-Around 1899, a new style for triangulation stations was designed and started being used.
-This design was exclusively made for placement in rock or buildings.
+This design was exclusively made for placement in rock or buildings, as were the bolts.
 This design got rid of the "B.M." at the bottom of the benchmark and added the classic triangle with a point in the middle of the mark.
 There was no spot for a datum on these benchmarks, only an elevation.
-Most often than not these benchmarks were left unstamped.
+Most often than not these benchmarks were left unstamped or with simply the date printed on them.
+As time passed though, it became more common practice adding more stamping.
+It is noteworthy that many traingulation stations did not use these disks, instead their vertical counterparts.

 Some triangulation disks and vertical control disks had the state they were in pre-printed across the top of the disk.
 These were likely concepted in the very early 1900s.